Spider-Woman (TV series)

-Spider-Woman is an animated television series, based on the Marvel Comics character Spider-Woman.
-The series was produced by DePatie–Freleng Enterprises and Marvel Comics Animation (both owned by Marvel Entertainment), and aired from September 22, 1979 to January 5, 1980 on ABC.
-It was DePatie–Freleng's final series before its reincorporation as Marvel Productions.
+Spider-Woman is an American animated television series, based on the Marvel Comics character Spider-Woman.
+The series was produced by DePatie–Freleng Enterprises, New World International, and Marvel Comics Animation, and aired from September 22, 1979 to January 5, 1980 on ABC.
+It was DePatie–Freleng's final series before its reincorporation, as Marvel Productions.

-Overview

-Introduction

-According to the title sequence, Jessica Drew (voiced by Joan Van Ark) was bitten by a venomous spider as a child; her father saved her life by injecting her with an experimental "spider serum", which also granted her superhuman powers.
-As an adult, Jessica is editor of Justice Magazine, with two other employees featured; photographer Jeff Hunt (a cowardly braggart who nonetheless fancied himself as a quick-witted and resourceful crime-stopper) and Jessica's teenage nephew Billy.
-When trouble arises, Jessica slips away to change into her secret identity of Spider-Woman.
+Jessica Drew is Marvel's first superheroine to star in her own animated series.

 The Spider-Woman cartoon should not be confused with Web Woman, a Filmation superheroine cartoon launched at around the same time, which reportedly prompted Marvel Comics into creating a Spider-Woman character to secure the copyright.

+Premise

+According to the title sequence, Jessica Drew was bitten by a venomous spider as a child.
+Her father, Dr. Alex Drew, saved her life by injecting the girl with an experimental "spider serum", which also granted her superhuman powers.
+As an adult, Jessica Drew is editor of Justice Magazine, with two other employees featured, such as photographer Jeff Hunt, and Drew's teenage nephew Billy.
+When trouble arises, Drew slips away to change into her secret identity of Spider-Woman.

 Differences between cartoon and comic book

 The cartoon differs considerably from the comic book in its premise and supporting cast.
-Billy, Jeff, and Justice Magazine never appear in the comic book in any form, nor do the darker elements of the comic book (the heavy use of Arthurian legend and the occult, Jessica's feelings of alienation) enter into the much brighter world of the cartoon.
-The origin of her powers is also altered somewhat; at the time of the series' production, the threat to her life in the comics was radiation poisoning (though her published origin has since been altered).
+Billy, Jeff, and Justice Magazine never appear in the comic book in any form, nor do the darker elements of the comic book (the heavy use of Arthurian legend and the occult, Jessica's feelings of social alienation) enter into the much brighter world of the cartoon.
+The origin of her powers is also altered somewhat.
+At the time of the series' production, the threat to her life in the comics was radiation poisoning (though her published origin has since been altered).

 The animated Spider-Woman's powers are noticeably modified; her enhanced strength in particular seems entirely missing, as she is shown in several episodes being restrained by means (such as ordinary rope) that her super-strong comic-book counterpart could easily break.
 In addition to the ability to cling to walls: